danielsaidi/BottomSheet/Sources/BottomSheet/BottomSheet.docc/BottomSheet.md

 ![BottomSheet logo](Logo.png)

-Bottom sheets can be resized manually and programatically and can be customized to fit your specific needs.
+These sheets can be resized manually and programatically and can be customized to fit your specific needs.
 You can change colors, fonts, corner radius, size etc. and add any content to them.